-Each year, First Peoples Fund honors and celebrates exceptional American Indian artists who embody the collective spirit—that which manifests self-awareness and a sense of responsibility to sustain the cultural fabric of a community.
+Each year, First Peoples Fund honors and celebrates exceptional American Indian, Native Alaskan and Native Hawaiian artists who embody the Collective Spirit—that which manifests self-awareness and a sense of responsibility to sustain the cultural fabric of a community.
 First Peoples Fund chooses its Community Spirit Award honorees for their commitment to sustaining the cultural values of Native people.

 This year's celebration will be held at The Cowles Center for Dance and Performing Arts in Minneapolis, Minnesota, on Saturday, October 18, 2014.
 Click here to read more about the ceremony and this year's honorees